 Still have some questions about mountain sunglasses that we haven’t answered.
 Check the frequently asked questions below:

 Are polarized lenses really that good for skiing and snowboarding?

 Yes.
 Polarized lenses are an excellent option for anyone who spends a lot of time outdoors because the lenses cut down bright light and glare.
 Sunglasses that are not polarized will have a high amount of glare and may distort colors.
 Polarized snowboarding and ski sunglasses will help you see clearer in bright light, heighten contrast, reduce glaring and reflections, and also reduce eyestrain.

 One downside to using polarized lenses is if you want to look at blue light screens while wearing them.
 Taking pictures might be a bit difficult.
 Also, polarized sunglasses are not ideal for low light situations.

 What is the difference between snowboarding sunglasses and goggles?

 The main difference between sunglasses and goggles is the overall design.
 You will notice that snow goggles have a thick strap that goes around the head and are designed with padding around the lenses that create a seal against the elements.
 Because of the size and shape, goggles work exceptionally well for keeping out wind, rain, and snow.
 Novice and experienced skiers and snowboarders alike consider goggles to be a staple.

-What is the best lens color choice for mountain sunglasses?
+What is the best lens color choice for skiing sunglasses?